By Johanna Chelcun, MHS, PA-C and Karen Chelcun Schreiber

 - What is the pre-operative workup?
 What tests do I need to have done before the surgery?
 Most operations include a pre-op workup including blood tests, an EKG, and possibly a chest X-ray.
 Is a bowel preparation required the day before the procedure?

 - Is the procedure performed laparoscopically or open?
 What are the pros and cons of each method?
 Open gastrectomies are what we traditionally think of when we think about surgery – a large midline incision and pulling the skin, subcutaneous tissue, and muscles apart to open the abdominal cavity for the procedure.
-Laparoscopic techniques are newer and involve making a number of small openings in the abdomen, through which cameras and instruments are inserted to perform the procedure.
-In the United States, more total gastrectomies have been performed using the open technique, especially in HDGC patients, as it is critical to be certain that all gastric mucosa is removed.
+Laparoscopic techniques are newer and involve making some small openings in the abdomen, through which cameras and instruments are inserted to perform the procedure.
+In the United States, more total gastrectomies have been performed using the open technique, especially in HDGC patients, as it is critical to be sure that all gastric mucosa is removed.
 The first reported laparoscopic TG for HDGC was published in 2007.

 NOTE: The following statement appears in the HDGC guideline on this topic: "There are potential advantages of laparoscopic gastrectomy with reduced wound pain and faster overall return to full activities, but conclusive evidence for the superiority of this approach is still lacking.
 Any surgeon proposing to do a laparoscopic PTG must be able to reassure the patient that this is without additional risk compared with open surgery."

 - Do you insert a feeding tube at the time of surgery?
 While some patients may be capable of supporting themselves nutritionally a short time after total gastrectomy, some surgeons may choose to insert a temporary feeding tube into the intestine (through the abdominal wall) during the gastrectomy in case complications arise during recovery and eating can’t be resumed.
-If this happens, liquid food can be inserted to the intestine via the feeding tube to provide nutrition until a patient is able to eat.
+If this happens, liquid food can be inserted into the intestine via the feeding tube to provide nutrition until a patient can eat.
 If your surgeon does use a feeding tube, ask about the risks and benefits of that additional step in the procedure, and how long the feeding tube will be in place before it is removed.

 - What type of lymph node dissection do you perform?
 Although the specific types of lymph node dissection are beyond the scope of this discussion, you may be curious to learn how many lymph nodes are taken out and examined when the stomach is removed.

 - What can I expect in the post-operative period?
 Although we’d all like to get back on our feet as quickly as possible, it’s important to understand what your “new life” without a stomach will be like.
 What does the initial recovery process involve?
 How long am I expected to be in the hospital?
 When do you think I will be able to try eating for the first time after surgery?
-This is also a good time to ask any questions that you may have about the long-term complications of total gastrectomy.
+This is also an excellent time to ask any questions that you may have about the long-term complications of total gastrectomy.

 Hopefully, you will feel more confident in making your decision after you have learned the answers to these questions.

-*Please note, the above questions are not intended to provide medical advice to patients considering prophylactic total gastrectomy.
+*Please note, the above questions are not intended to provide medical advice to patients considering total prophylactic gastrectomy.